|Nutritional Guidelines (per serving)|

 - 2 to 3 tablespoons whole milk

-Preheat oven to 350 F. Grease a 9x5-inch loaf pan with unsalted butter or solid shortening, or spray with nonstick baking spray containing flour, and set aside.
+Preheat oven to 350 F. Grease a 9x5-inch loaf pan with unsalted butter or solid shortening, or spray with a nonstick baking spray containing flour, and set aside.

 In a large bowl, combine the butter and sugars and mix well until combined.